I’m no expert on loving someone with anxiety but I’ve learned a lot about it from my husband who I believe is quite the expert.

-As you already know, loving someone with anxiety means you have to be exceedingly patient.
+As you already know, dating with mental illness means you have to be exceedingly patient.
 It’s in times of crisis, panic attacks, and heightened anxiety that your patience is even MORE tested.

 -setting small goals

-To support your loved one with anxiety, you might encourage them to make small steps towards anxiety-related goals that they have.
+To support someone with gad, you might encourage them to make small steps towards anxiety-related goals that they have.
 This could be a graded exposure type activity of their choosing ie: working up towards going on a walk.
 It could also be supporting the daily goals of your anxious partner.
 I know that for me, tasks that seem “easy” for lots of people can be very wearing on me.